Skip to main content

 • When you archive a parent page, all nested pages under it will also be archived.
 This helps maintain the integrity of related content.

-• Archived pages can be restored from the Archived section in the sidebar.
+• Archived pages can be restored from the Archived section.

 • Deleting a parent page prompts a warning about nested content.
 You can choose to: